STAMP AND COIN GALLERIES©

 Jay is a former newspaper publisher and editor.
 In 1970, the infamous Howard Hughes proxy trial was an epic battle for control of an empire.
 Upon request by Hughes' dynamic lawyer, Chester C. Davis, Federal Judge Roger Foley admitted Jay's newspaper as evidence, saying from the bench, 'The Las Vegas Free Press may be the only paper in the nation to get the story straight.'
 Among many other important stories, Jay exposed Las Vegas Sun publisher Hank Greenspun and Hughes-Nevada CEO Robert Maheu who fleeced billionaire Hughes, then the world's richest man, of $20 million+ ($110 million+ in today's dollars).

-Jay's fearless investigative reporting championed civil rights, protecting the environment, a drug-free healthy lifestyle and natural foods.
+Jay's fearless investigative reporting championed civil rights, protecting the environment, a drug-free non-smoking healthy lifestyle and natural foods.
 He backed stronger health care coverage, equal opportunity and protection for all Americans.
-He supported equal pay for equal work for women, and backed fair housing and the new Public Defender's Office so each accused gets a Constitutionally-required attorney, principles which were then controversial but are now widely accepted.
+He supported equal pay for equal work for women, the first Fair Housing Law and the new Public Defender's Office so each accused gets a Constitutionally-required attorney, principles which were then controversial but are now widely accepted.
 Jay opposed the Vietnam war but supported our valiant troops and mourned his fiancee's brother and 58,220 brave U.S. military who tragically died there.
-In the 1970's Jay owned Nevada's very first health restaurant, Food for Thought.
+In the 1970's Jay owned Nevada's first health restaurant, Food for Thought.

 Bobby Darin was Jay’s close friend and business partner, and his death at only 37 in 1973 is still an irreplaceable loss.
 Bobby wrote and recorded 'Splish Splash' and 'Dream Lover', and sang 'Beyond the Sea', 'If I Were A Carpenter' and the mega-hit 'Mack the Knife' winning two Grammy awards.
-Bobby recorded 300+ songs and outdrew Frank Sinatra at the Copacabana and other famous nightclubs.
-He co-starred in 13 films, was Oscar-nominated, and won a Golden Globe.
+Bobby recorded more than 300 songs, 30 albums, and outdrew Frank Sinatra at the Copacabana and other famous nightclubs.
+He co-starred in 13 films, was nominated for an Oscar, and won a Golden Globe.
 In 1970, with life-threatening health issues and in retrospection rethinking the meaning of fame and fortune, his career was quiet.
-Jay truly believed in Bobby's amazing talent and negotiated (gratis, as a friend) Bobby's highest-ever salary, $40,000 a week, at top Las Vegas Strip Hotels.
+Jay truly believed in Bobby's amazing talents and negotiated (gratis, as a friend) Bobby's highest-ever salary, $40,000 a week, at top Las Vegas Strip Hotels.
 A month of main room sold-out performances at the Landmark Tower was followed by two engagements, of one month each, at the famed Desert Inn Resort.
 Bobby's career took off (again) and in his last year with us, before his 'final curtain', he starred in his own weekly NBC-TV one-hour prime-time variety show.
 Since childhood, Bobby had suffered from heart-damaging rheumatic fever and he knew, since the tender age of eight, that he would not live a long life - but boy, did he live a full one!

 In 2003, on the anniversary of his friend's passing, Jay wrote the 'Bobby Darin 30th Anniversary Tribute', now published on more than 30 websites (given gratis, upon request).
 Enjoy Bobby's moving 'Horacio Alger' story at: